13 May, 2024

 ROOM 1

-• Discuss the shifting landscape of current trends and manufacturing strategies for next-generation medicines and their impact on technical operations
+• Current trends and manufacturing strategies for next-generation medicines

-• Best in class practices for facility planning, build, operational readiness and startup
+• Best in class practices for facility planning, CQV, operational readiness and startup

 • New innovative technologies on the horizon